Mastering SPC charts

 C.1

-Quantifying diagnostic errors of SPC charts
+Quantifying the diagnostic error of SPC charts

 D